Survicate/analytics-swift-survicate/README.md

 # Swift Destination Plugin Template
-This template is resolved around `ExampleDestination` (to be replaced by you).
+This template is resolved around `SurvicateDestination` (to be replaced by you).

 ## What does the template provide
 ### Data class for holding settings